Certified in Risk and Information Systems Control

 CRISC is the only certification that prepares and enables IT professionals for the unique challenges of IT and enterprise risk management, and positions them to become strategic partners to the enterprise helping enterprises accomplish business objectives by designing, implementing, monitoring and maintaining risk-based, efficient and effective IS controls.

-The CRISC Exam Preparation course is an intensive, four-day review program to prepare individuals who are planning to sit for the Certified in Risk and Information System Controls™ (CRISC) exam.
+The CRISC Exam Preparation course is an intensive, three-day review program to prepare individuals who are planning to sit for the Certified in Risk and Information System Controls™ (CRISC) exam.
 The course focuses on the key points covered in the CRISC Review Manual 6th Edition and includes class lectures, group discussions, exam practice and answer debriefs.
 The course is intended for individuals with familiarity with and experience in IT and enterprise risk management.